ehwest/mdn_qms/source/Quality_Manual/QP-0010_R1_Software_Development_and_Validation_Process.md

  a package of software code under test.
  This method uses the time-series data associated with the discovery of new bugs in a particular package of software under test.

- **Trunk-based development  - A version control management practice where developers merge small, frequent updates to a core “trunk” or main branch.
+ **Trunkflow development  - A version control management practice where developers merge small, frequent updates to a core “trunk” or main branch.
+As compared to "gitflow" methods, Trunkflow methods generally have fewer branches (e.g. no feature branch, and/or no hotfix branch).

 3.2  **Responsibilities**